Giganotosaurus: Discovery

-Continued debate about size
+Continued size estimations

 In 2001, the physician-scientist Frank Seebacher proposed a new polynomial method of calculating body-mass estimates for dinosaurs (using body-length, depth, and width), and found Giganotosaurus to have weighed 6.6 MT (based on the original 12.5 m length estimate).
 In their 2002 description of the braincase of Giganotosaurus, Coria and Currie gave a length estimate of 1.60 m for the holotype skull, and calculated a weight of 4.2 MT by extrapolating from the 520 mm circumference of the femur-shaft.
 This resulted in an encephalization quotient (a measure of relative brain size) of 1.9.
 In 2004, the paleontologist Gerardo V. Mazzetta and colleagues pointed out that though the femur of the Giganotosaurus holotype was larger than that of "Sue", the tibia was 8 cm shorter at 1.12 m.
 They found the holotype specimen to have been equal to Tyrannosaurus in size at 8 MT (marginally smaller than "Sue"), but that the larger dentary might have represented an animal of 10 MT, if geometrically similar to the holotype specimen.
 By using multivariate regression equations, these authors also suggested an alternative weight of 6.5 MT for the holotype and 8.2 MT for the larger specimen, and that the latter was therefore the largest known terrestrial carnivore.

 In 2005, the paleontologist Cristiano Dal Sasso and colleagues described new skull material (a snout) of Spinosaurus (the original fossils of which were also destroyed during World War II), and concluded this dinosaur would have been 16 to 18 m long with a weight 7 to 9 MT, exceeding the maximum size of all other theropods.
 In 2006, Coria and Currie described the large theropod Mapusaurus from Patagonia; it was closely related to Giganotosaurus and of approximately the same size.
 In 2007, the paleontologists François Therrien and Donald M. Henderson found that Giganotosaurus would have approached 13 m in length and 13.8 MT in weight, while Carcharodontosaurus would have approached 13.3 m in length and 15.1 MT in weight (surpassing Tyrannosaurus), and estimated the Giganotosaurus holotype skull to have been 1.56 m long.
 They cautioned that these measurements depended on whether the incomplete skulls of these animals had been reconstructed correctly, and that more complete specimens were needed for more accurate estimates.
 They also found that Dal Sasso and colleagues' reconstruction of Spinosaurus was too large, and instead estimated it to have been 14.3 m long, weighing 20.9 MT, and possibly as low as 12.6 m in length and 12 MT in weight.
 They concluded that these dinosaurs had reached the upper biomechanical size limit attainable by a strictly bipedal animal.
 In 2010, the paleontologist Gregory S. Paul suggested that the skulls of carcharodontosaurs had been reconstructed as too long in general.